-Operational needs
+5.2 Operational needs

-- 5.2.1 Our flexible alignment powers under the 2009 Act should in general ensure that coastal access rights will not interfere in any significant way with the operational needs of coastal businesses or organisations such as sporting clubs. - 5.2.2 The trail can be aligned in a way that is sensitive to land use it can pass along the seaward edge of fields, along existing paths and tracks where suitable ones are available, and avoid altogether any areas where it would otherwise be necessary to exclude access for long periods, such as areas of heavy industry. - 5.2.3 Some work environments will be automatically excepted from the coastal access rights, for example land subject to military byelaws and land in use for quarrying. - While we may discuss with land owners or occupiers the scope for minor changes to their land management practices that would avoid conflicts with access, the legislation does not take land away from land owners or interfere with their freedom to manage it.
-Land owners maintain full control to manage their land as they see fit.
-The legislation does allow for spreading room to the seaward side of the path but it does not pass control of this land, or responsibility for it, to Natural England or the access authority.
-There is no expectation that this wider corridor should be managed to facilitate public access. - 5.2.5 Small-scale operations can and do normally take place alongside public access.
-Where there is potential for visitors to disrupt work the problems can often be avoided through informal techniques such as putting up a sign or asking for their co-operation face-to-face. - 5.2.6 Local restrictions and exclusions are available if informal management cannot meet operational needs.
+- 5.2.1 Our flexible alignment powers under the 2009 Act should in general ensure that coastal access rights will not interfere in any significant way with the operational needs of coastal businesses or organisations such as sporting clubs. - 5.2.2 The trail can be aligned in a way that is sensitive to land use: it can pass along the seaward edge of fields, along existing paths and tracks where suitable ones are available, and avoid altogether any areas where it would otherwise be necessary to exclude access for long periods, such as areas of heavy industry. - 5.2.3 Some work environments will be automatically excepted from the coastal access rights, for example land subject to military byelaws and land in use for quarrying. - 5.2.4 Small-scale operations can and do normally take place alongside public access.
+Where there is potential for visitors to disrupt work the problems can often be avoided through informal techniques such as putting up a sign or asking for their co-operation face-to-face. - 5.2.5 Local restrictions and exclusions will be available if informal management cannot meet operational needs.
 These may be on grounds of land management or public safety.
 Where it is likely to be necessary to exclude access to the trail from time to time for temporary operational reasons, we will recommend an alternative route in our report wherever practicable.
 This will preserve continuity of access and so minimise disruption to visitors, helping to ensure that they comply with the terms of the exclusion.
-Figure 17 in chapter 6 explains in more detail how alternative routes work. - 5.2.7 There are also powers to exclude access to spreading room for fire prevention during exceptional weather or ground conditions, although access along the trail is not affected by these.
-Figure 20 in chapter 6 explains our approach to use of these powers.
+Figure 16 in chapter 6 explains in more detail how alternative routes will work. - 5.2.6 There are also powers to exclude access to spreading room for fire prevention during exceptional weather or ground conditions, although access along the trail is not affected by these.
+Figure 19 in chapter 6 explains our approach to use of these powers.